Lucidity (festival)

 Lucidity was an annual, three-day transformational festival in Santa Barbara, California.
-It's final installment was 2023, following the cancellation of its planned 2024 event.
+Its final installment was in 2023, following the cancellation of its planned 2024 event.

-The festival's name alludes to lucid dreams; the events producers encourage attendees to "awake in [their] dreams".
+The festival's name alludes to lucid dreams; the event's producers encourage attendees to "awake in [their] dreams".

-The event has been compared to Burning Man, Coachella Valley Music and Arts Festival, Lightning in a Bottle, Electric Daisy Carnival, and the San Francisco New Year’s Eve event Sea of Dreams.
+The event has been compared to Burning Man, Coachella Valley Music and Arts Festival, Lightning in a Bottle, Electric Daisy Carnival, and the San Francisco New Year's Eve event Sea of Dreams.

-It features performance arts and music stages featuring bands, spoken word artists, dancers and DJs.
-There is a large vendor area, including a focus on local foods, jewelry, clothing and sustainable goods.
+It features performance arts and music stages featuring bands, spoken word artists, dancers, and DJs.
+There is a large vendor area, including a focus on local foods, jewelry, clothing, and sustainable goods.

-Live Oak Campground has been the site of many other music festivals, such as Lightning in a Bottle, from 2006–2008, until that event outgrew the venue.
+Live Oak Campground has been the site of many other music festivals, such as Lightning in a Bottle, from 2006 to 2008, until that event outgrew the venue.

 Lucidity went on hiatus for 2020 and 2021, although virtual festivals were held.
 It returned in person in 2020.

-In September 2024, the 12th year of the event, the Lucidity Festival organizers, citing “unforeseen last-minute changes in requirements” imposed by Santa Barbara County, announced that the festival had to be canceled.
-Subsequently, shortly before the event was to take place, the organizers stated that they could not financially recover from the “postponement” and announced there would be no refunds for the already-purchased passes.
+In September 2024, the 12th year of the event, the Lucidity Festival organizers, citing "unforeseen last-minute changes in requirements" imposed by Santa Barbara County, announced that the festival had to be canceled.
+Subsequently, shortly before the event was to take place, the organizers stated that they could not financially recover from the "postponement" and announced there would be no refunds for the already-purchased passes.
 Ominously, Lucidity warned that if a location to host the event cannot be secured by April 2025, they will declare bankruptcy and end the festival for good.